-If you don’t use container technology, you can have a situation where a program runs well on one machine but has problems on another server.
-This common problem occurs when people move a program from a data server to a cloud server.
+If you don’t use container technology, you can have a situation where a program runs well on one machine but has problems on your server.
+This common problem occurs when you move a program from a data server to a cloud server.

-Many issues can thus occur because of variations in machine environments.
-These include differences between the operating system, secure sockets layer libraries, storage, and network topology.
+Many issues can happen because of variations in machine environments.
+These include differences between your operating system, secure sockets layer libraries, storage, and network topology.

-So, computer container technology picks up all of the software and its related parts which include dependencies, being libraries, binaries, and configuration files, all together.
-They all get migrated as a unit, avoiding the differences between machines including operating system differences and the underlying hardware that lead to incompatibilities and crashes.
+So, computer container technology picks up all of your software and related parts which include dependencies, being libraries, binaries, and configuration files.
+They all get migrated as a unit, avoiding the differences between machines including operating system differences.
+This will also include underlying hardware that leads to incompatibilities and crashes.

-And, importantly, containers also facilitate the deployment of software to a server.
+And, importantly, containers also facilitate the deployment of your software to your server.
 Advocates of using container technology say it is a much better tech to use than that which preceded it – virtual machines.

 In this case, one physical server would be used for multiple applications through visualization technology.
 Each virtual machine contains the entire operating system, as well as the application to run.

 The physical server then runs several virtual machines, each with its own operating system, with a single hypervisor emulation layer on top.
-By running several operating systems simultaneously, there is a lot of overhead on the server as resources get used.
+By running several operating systems simultaneously, you incur a lot of overheads on your server as resources get used.

 …and in with the new